AyeCode/invoicing/readme.txt

 * GeoIP2 database not downloading - FIXED
 * Pay now link working for logged out users - FIXED
 * Upcoming subscription renewal emails - ADDED
+* Ability to send invoice notifications to other emails (CC) other than the one currently being billed - ADDED

 = 1.0.18 =
 * Display customer notes on the invoice print page - ADDED